Email Us

 (3) Safety

-One of the biggest differences between laser scanners and 3D laser scanning technology is the light intensity used.
+One of the biggest differences between laser scanners and 3D laser scanning system is the light intensity used.
 Laser scanners focus intense light and energy into a small area, so the biggest safety hazard associated with this is eye safety.
 Technology cannot project with the same intensity and therefore does not carry the same risks.
-This makes 3D technology easy to implement in a wide range of environments, as it presents minimal security concerns when used in open studios or design studios.
+This makes 3D scanning technologies easy to implement in a wide range of environments, as it presents minimal security concerns when used in open studios or design studios.

 (4) Potential scanning area